PhilipPanda/SecurOS/docs/FAQ.md

 ### Q3: What hardware requirements are there for SecurOS?

-A3: SecurOS can run on a wide range of hardware, but for optimal performance, a modern computer or virtual machine with at least 4GB of RAM and a dual-core processor is recommended.
+A3: SecurOS can run on a wide range of hardware, but for optimal performance, a modern computer or virtual machine with at least 6GB of RAM and a 16 core processor is recommended.

 ## Installation Questions